 - Optimisation of unprotected façade areas between blocks A and B

-Thanks to FDS Consult UK’s expertise the developer not only made considerable cost savings in materials and fire systems but also reduced construction costs and increased the saleable space within the scheme.
-The fire strategy devised by FDS Consult UK also saved time on the project by simplifying the fire design and seamlessly coordinating the smoke venting arrangements.
-The success of the fire strategy led to the appointment of FDS Consult UK’s sister company, Fire Design Solutions, as the contractor to install the fire systems.
+Thanks to FDS Consult’s expertise the developer not only made considerable cost savings in materials and fire systems but also reduced construction costs and increased the saleable space within the scheme.
+The fire strategy devised by FDS Consult also saved time on the project by simplifying the fire design and seamlessly coordinating the smoke venting arrangements.
+The success of the fire strategy led to the appointment of FDS Consult’s sister company, Fire Design Solutions, as the contractor to install the fire systems.